NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 **User message:**

-Please can you go online and find me the top 10 negative feedback points for the STIHL MSA 300 C-O for a marketing meeting I have soon.
+Please can you go online and find me the top 10 negative feedback points for the STIHL MSA 300 C-O chainsaw for a marketing meeting I have soon.

 ---------